Summer Staff

 Age Required: 19+

-The Program Leads will be part of the Leadership Team working directly under the Full Time Program Team.
+The Program Assistants will be part of the Leadership Team working directly under the Full Time Program Team.
 Their main responsibility will be leading and discipling the counseling staff and LITs by encouraging them in God’ Word, leading devotions for staff meetings, and checking in to ensure that all staff have their needs met.
 Other responsibilities include leading games, helping run chapels, teaching skills, driving a boat, lifeguarding, facilitating meals, making announcements, selling items in the Kandy Kabin, assisting with camper behaviors, and more.
 Prior camp experience is preferred for this position.
 We will hire one male and one female in this position.

 Age Required: 19+